Know the proper food safety precautions to take before, during, and after a power outage.

 - Buy dry or block ice to keep the refrigerator as cold as possible if the power is going to be out for a prolonged period of time.
 Fifty pounds of dry ice should keep an 18 cubic foot, fully stocked freezer cold for two days.

 - If you plan to eat refrigerated or frozen meat, poultry, fish, or eggs while they are still at safe temperatures, it is important that each item is thoroughly cooked to a safe minimum internal temperature to ensure that any foodborne bacteria that may be present are destroyed.
-However, if at any point the food was above 40º F for 2 hours or more (or 1 hour if temperatures are above 90 º F) — discard it.
+However, if perishable food has been held at room temperature for 2 hours or more (or 1 hour if outdoor temperatures are above 90 º F) — discard it.

 Once Power is Restored . . .